superstreamlabs/memphis.net/README.md

 receive messages.

 Messages are published to a station and consumed from it by creating a consumer.
-Consumers are pull based and consume all the messages in a station unless you are using a consumers group, in this case messages are spread across all members in this group.
+Consumers are pull-based and consume all the messages in a station unless you are using a consumers group, in this case, messages are spread across all members in this group.

 Memphis messages are payload agnostic.
 Payloads are `byte[]`.